sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/iOS_Module_Development_Guide/iOS_Module_Quick_Start.md

 In the JavaScript code, the foo string can be accessed using the exampleProp property, and getExampleProp() and setExampleProp () methods.

-If you do not need a custom getter or setter, you can use the @property notation with the copy attribute to create a property.
+{{% alert title="⚠️ Warning" color="primary" %}}If you do not need a custom getter or setter, you can use the @property notation with the copy attribute to create a property.

 ```
 @interface ComExampleTestModule : TiModule